una-language/una-language/readme.md

 ```

 #### 4. Functional expressions and complex values
 Functional expressions `<-` are simple functions without arguments.
-Their value is evaluated every time it's called.
-Complex values are evaluated only once and used as simple constants.
+Their value is translated every time it's called.
+Complex values are translated only once and used as simple constants.

 ```
 = a <-
-  >> 'Evaluate a'
+  console.log 'translate a'
   + 1 2

 = b --
-  >> 'Evaluate b'
+  console.log 'translate b'
   + 1 1

->> a
+console.log a
->> b
+console.log b
->> a
+console.log a
->> b
+console.log b
 ```

 Output:

 ```
-Evaluate b
+translate b
-Evaluate a
+translate a
 3
 2
-Evaluate a
+translate a
 3
 2
 ```